franko/elementary-plotlib/README.md

 Looking for an open-source library that gives you a simple API to easily create high-quality plots on major desktop platforms?
 Do you need to pop a native window to display a plot without the need of a third-party library?
-Do you need integration with an existing toolkit?
+Do you need integration with the FOX toolkit?
 *Here it is.* And it's free to use, even for commercial purposes.

 [![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)